 Working With Profiles

 This article offers an insider’s look at why companies hire contractors instead of employees.
-As you’re looking for your next dream job and targeting major corporations, consider working on a contract vs. full time basis.
-It may be your window to big opportunity.
-Search our current openings here.
+As you’re looking for your next dream job and targeting major corporations, consider working on a contract vs. direct hire basis.
+It may be your window too a big opportunity.